nasa/cumulus/example/README.md

 ### Adding a new test workflow

-The workflow should be configured as it would be for a normal Cumulus deployment in a workflows yaml file.
+The workflow should be configured as it would be for a normal Cumulus deployment in a workflows terraform file.
 It must be deployed to the current deployment if testing locally.

-The workflows yaml files are located in the `/workflows/` folder and are split up to make the workflows easier to find and understand.
-When adding a new file, make sure to update the `app/config.yml` `stepFunctions` field.
+The workflows terraform files are located in the `/example/cumulus-tf` folder and are split up to make the workflows easier to find and understand.

 A new folder should be added in the `/spec` folder for the workflow and the tests should go into that folder with the input JSON files.

 Ideally the test can run in parallel with other tests and should be put in the `parallel` folder.
-If it cannot be, it should go in the `spec` folder.
+If it cannot be, it should go in the `spec/serial` folder.
 Only if the test should be run outside of the test suite should it go in the `standalone` folder.

-## Fake Data Server
+## Fake data server

 A fake server is required for tests testing FTP/HTTP/HTTPS discover and downloads.
 The fake server should be set up once per account.